Conservative New Hampshire Republican Party leader and corruption

 LINKS TO THIS STORY (cut and paste the entire link below and not

 One author has

-called Andy the “big kahuna” of the anti-Obama movement.
-Another said “Andy
+called Andy Martin the “big kahuna” of the anti-[Barack] Obama movement.

-sleek little stories that fit into larger political narratives…”
+sleek little stories that fit into larger political narratives…” Another says,

-Andy is a
+Andy Martin is a

 legendary New Hampshire, New York and Chicago-based muckraker, author,

 Internet columnist, talk television pioneer, radio talk show host, broadcaster

 and media critic.
 With forty-seven years of background in radio and television

 and with five decades of investigative and analytical experience in Washington, the USA and around the world, Andy provides